carina-studio/ULogViewer/ULogViewer/ChangeList.md

  ---

 ## New Features
++ Support setting **'Cooperative log analysis script'** which is embedded in log profile, and will be run automatically when using the log profile.
++ Support embedding **Log data source script** into log profile and set it as data source of log profile.
 + Syntax highlighting for **Regular Expression**, **Date and Time Format**, **Time Span Format**, **Query String (SQL)** and **Command-Line Shell Command**.
 + Highlight text sequences in logs which are matched by text filter.
 + Highlight PID and TID which are same as PID and TID of selected log.